Goondrious/docker-selenium/README.md

-# selenium-test-action
+# Selenium docker action (test)

-Github Action test for Selenium
+This is an experiment to tweak a selenium github action. (based on hello world)